rene-d/hackerrank/README.md

 It will download the challenge testcases and run solution programs.

+A solution can be tested solely with `runtest.sh -t challenge-name [-n test-number]` in its build subdirectory.

 ### Tools

-- `init.py` creates a new file for a given challenge based on the HackerRank template
+- `init.py` creates a new file for a given challenge based on the HackerRank template.
+Default language is Python.

 - `runtest.sh` is the script used by CTest to run the solution.